BrianKipngeno/Petrol-consumption-prediction-with-PyTorch/README.md

 **Dataset**

-The dataset can be accessed here.
+The dataset can be accessed here http://bit.ly/PetroleumDataset.

 **Features:**